alabamagan/mri_normalization_tools/README.md

 #TODO

-- [ ] Training required filters
+- [x] Training required filters
-- [ ] Spatial resample only for segmentation images using the same graph
+- [x] Spatial resample only for segmentation images using the same graph (UInt8 image won't be processed)
 - [ ] Image registration
-- [ ] Graph label the filter names
+- [x] Graph label the filter names
 - [ ] Overflow protection for some function
 - [ ] MRI bias field correction